-Our 2022 TDC Peer Groups are shown in the table below.
-Our TDC Peer Groups were used for purposes of benchmarking TDC for the Company's CEO in 2022.
-Base salary, annual bonus and LTIP are the elements of remuneration included in our TDC.
-Our TDC Peer Groups were comprised of a Canada/US comparator group and a UK/Europe comparator group, continuing to reflect the dual listing of the Company, as well as the fact that the Company's Executive team are based in the UK, along with our partners and that our ownership includes a significant proportion of European-based shareholders.
+Our 2023 TDC Peer Groups are shown in the table below.
+The TDC Peer Groups were used for purposes of benchmarking TDC for the Company's CEO in 2023.
+Base salary, annual bonus and LTI are the elements of remuneration included in our TDC.
+These TDC Peer Groups comprised of a Canada/US comparator group and a UK/Europe comparator group, continuing to reflect the dual listing of the Company, and that our ownership includes a significant proportion of European-based shareholders.